Pirra Homestead

-Pirra Homestead, in Windermere Road, Lara, Victoria, was built in the mid-1860s by George Fairbairn (senior), one of Australia's most prosperous pastoralists and a pioneer of Australia's frozen meat export trade, who established the property as a premier sheep stud.
+Pirra Homestead, in Windermere Road, Lara, Victoria, was built in the mid-1860s by George Fairbairn, one of Australia's most prosperous pastoralists and a pioneer of Australia's frozen meat export trade, who established the property as a premier sheep stud.
 The homestead was originally called 'Woodlands', but by 1880 the name of the property had changed to 'Windermere'.

 In the first decade of the twentieth century, the property was sold to the Victorian Government for closer settlement, but the homestead and 637 acre were taken over by the Lara Inebriates' Institution.
 After the Inebriates' Institution closed in 1930, the property was sold to James McDonald in 1938, who turned it into a mixed farm.
 In 1946, he leased the former Inebriates' dormitory building to the States Tobacco Company.

 After the Tobacco Company folded in 1948, the property was sold to Oscar and Edna Mendelsohn.
 The Tobacco Company workers were employed by the clothing manufacturer Pelaco, which operated a factory in the former Inebriates' dormitory.
 The Mendelsohns renamed the property 'Serendip' and established a commercial almond orchard.
 The water reservoir was proclaimed a sanctuary for the protection of the local bird life.
 Oscar Mendelsohn was also appointed as an assistant inspector of the government Fisheries and Game Department.
 In 1959, the Mendelsohns sold to the Department of Fisheries and Wildlife who assumed control of the 600 acre surrounding the wildlife sanctuary.

 The immediate homestead, reduced to 37 acre, was taken over by the Victorian Government Social Welfare Department, and the two-storey mansion house and nearby buildings became the Pirra Girls' Home in 1961.
 'Pirra' is an aboriginal word for moon, being a symbol of happiness.
 Pirra accommodated female wards of the state aged from 10 – 14 years who had come under State wardship for being "in moral danger" or for "lapsing or (being) likely to lapse into a life of vice and crime".